malharjadhav8999/Chrome-Extentions-POC/README.md

+# Chrome-Extentions-POC
+Created a POC for chrome extension where I created a chrome extension which on open a pop up with button which will redirect to my linked in profile.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.